Artistic Research Forum, Oslo, 2023.

 Is it (un)ethical?
 Is it (il)legal?

 It is important to distinct early on between the notions of what is (un)ethical and what is (il)legal.
-There are certain matters that needs to be in order for a research project to live up to research ethics; this especially pertains to issues like copyrights, privacy rights, plagiarism, juridical illegal activities, etc. While it's crucial to ensure that your research complies with legal standards, it's equally important to recognise that legality does not always equate to ethicality.
-For more information on legal requirements for research practices, check out the dive deeper resources and your institution's own resources.
+There are certain juridical matters that needs to be in order; this pertains to issues like copyrights, privacy rights, plagiarism, juridical illegal activities, etc. While it's crucial to ensure that your research complies with legal standards, it's equally important to recognise that legality does not always equate to ethicality.
+For more information on legal requirements, check out the dive deeper resources and your institution's own resources.

 Ethical perspectives